late to the party album rollout

 social listening

-Comparisons to Emo Pop artists led to:
+Comparisons to Emo Pop artists and culture led to:

-• Leaning more into darker emo visual aesthetic
+• Leaning more into darker emo visual aesthetic for album branding

-• Conducting research into the brands of the artists my fans listen to
+• Conducting research into the brands of the artists my fans listen to and mimicking some short form content

-• Tweaking language in Tik Tok captions to be more culturally relevant and reflective of fans’ taste
+• Tweaking language in Tik Tok captions to be more culturally relevant and reflective of fans’ taste in artists and culture

-REFLECTION
+CAMPAIGN REFLECTION

 Strategic Takeaways